hereissunyue/youbot_labyrinth/README.md

 The second part of this project is to a design controller of the youBot arm to do motion planning which makes the ball in the labyrinth following the trajectory we planned in computer vision part.

+The progress so far is recorded in the video in the following:   [youBot Labyrinth Solver Video Clip](https://www.youtube.com/watch?v=Qshhv_lYqqU&feature=youtu.be)

 The package dependancies include:
 ---------------------------------